kubespace-io/napptive-applications/applications/vault/napptive/pvcComponent/README.md

 Please check that you have at least 800 Mb of storage available in your environment.

 __ATTENTION.
-You must launch this version of the application to deploy storage components to the production environment of davma.io-Vault__.
+You must launch this version of the application to deploy storage components to the production environment of kubespace-vault__.

 By releasing the storage components separately you are guaranteed.
-- You can kill the davma.io-Vault application without losing the data and use the computing capacity of your environment for other functions.
+- You can kill the kubespace-vault application without losing the data and use the computing capacity of your environment for other functions.
 - You can test future versions/updates quickly by killing the current version and deploying the new one without affecting your stored data.

 __ATTENTION.
 You should under no circumstances remove this deployment from your environment.
 This will lead to the total loss of your data.__